SteeltoeOSS/Documentation/docs/messaging/amqp.md

 To make a non-durable exchange with the builder, use `.durable(false)` before invoking `.build()`.
 The `durable()` method with no parameter is no longer provided.

-Steeltoe AMQP uses fluent APIs to add "well known" exchange and queue arguments, as follows:
+Steeltoe RabbitMQ uses fluent APIs to add "well known" exchange and queue arguments, as follows:

 ```Java
 @Bean